Irish parliament returns with weeks of government talks ahead

 By Padraic Halpin and Graham Fahy

-DUBLIN, Feb 20 (Reuters) - Ireland's Fianna Fail will start formal talks next week to try to form a government from a fractured parliament that all sides predicted on Thursday would take weeks to complete as lawmakers met for the first time since the Feb.
+DUBLIN, Feb 20 (Reuters) - Ireland's Fianna Fail will start formal talks next week to try to form a government from a fractured parliament as contenders for prime minister fell well short of doing so at the first sitting since the Feb.
 8 election.

-Left-wing nationalists Sinn Fein shocked the establishment by securing the most votes in the election but ran too few candidates to win more than 37 seats, finishing between Fianna Fail (38) and Prime Minister Leo Varadkar's Fine Gael (35) in the 160-seat house.
+Left-wing nationalists Sinn Fein shocked the establishment by securing the most votes but ran too few candidates to win the most seats, instead leaving it, centre-right Fianna Fail and Prime Minister Leo Varadkar's Fine Gael each controlling just under a quarter of the parliament.

-The centre right rivals refuse to govern with Sinn Fein but initially let the former political wing of the Irish Republican Army attempt to form a left wing-led government without them, knowing they are highly unlikely to succeed.
+Sinn Fein's Mary Lou McDonald secured the most support beyond her own lawmakers in the first ballot for prime minister, adding eight left-wing votes to her 37 Sinn Fein deputies, which left her far short of the 80 required to form a government.

-The parliament will try and almost certainly fail to elect a new prime minister from the main party leaders later on Thursday, after which Varadkar will assume the role on a caretaker basis.
+The other two main parties' refusal to govern with Sinn Fein, the former political wing of the Irish Republican Army, puts Fianna Fail in pole position, even after leader Micheal Martin secured the support of just four independent lawmakers in addition to his own 37 deputies.

 It took Varadkar's predecessor Enda Kenny four such votes and 70 days to form an administration after the last election in 2016.